citp/privacy-policy-historical/v/vi/vil/vilvin.net.md

-> *The following text is extracted and transformed from the vilvin.net privacy policy that was archived on 2013-08-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130831231155id_/http%3A//www.vilvin.net/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the vilvin.net privacy policy that was archived on 2014-02-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140219234954id_/http%3A//www.vilvin.net/EN/privacy_policy) for the most accurate reproduction.*

 # Vilvin.net - Privacy Policy

-**This website is owned and operated by Vilvin Software Solutions Private Limited (India) & Vilvin Technologies Inc (USA)**

 _Effective Date: May 01, 2013_